-- If the bearing will not take grease, replace the U-joint assembly.
-For instructions, see Group 41 of the Recreational Vehicle Chassis Workshop Manual. - 5.
-Check the old grease.
+- 4. If the bearing will not take grease, replace the U-joint assembly.
+For instructions, see Group 41 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - Check the old grease.
 If it appears rusty, gritty, or burned, replace the U-joint assembly.
-For instructions, see Group 41 of the Recreational Vehicle Chassis Workshop Manual. - 6.
+For instructions, see Group 41 of the Recreational Vehicle Chassis Workshop Manual, or take the vehicle to an authorized Freightliner dealer. - 6.
 Wipe any excess grease from the seals and grease fittings.